rudrakshass/Go-Eco/README.md

 **NOTE**<br>
 MongoDB compass required to run the program<br>
-replace the value of the "connection_url" variable with your mongoDB connection string in the index.js file<br>
+replace the value of the "connection_url" variable with your mongoDB connection string in the index.js file
-test change

 **Run the following command in the terminal to start the server**<br>
 npm start